 Hi Splotters!
 There’s only ONE MONTH LEFT in the Be Big in Your Community Contest.
 That’s right—time to enter now!
 This is your chance to do something really BIG!
 Submit your BIG Idea for a chance to see it brought to life with a $25,000 community grant!

 Coming up with such a BIG idea can sometimes be daunting, but maybe one of our past winners can help inspire you.
 Meet Adrienne—who worked to build sunshades to protect kids from the harmful effects of the sun.

-Kids helping kids, and helping their communities—now that's BIG!
-You can check out the rest of our winners here.
-Or better yet, submit your own.
+Kids helping kids, and helping their communities—now that’s BIG!
 No idea is too small or too BIG.
 Visit the BE BIG in Your Community Contest website and let us know about your BIG Idea.
 But remember, the deadline is June 17th.
 So grab a parent, teacher or some friends and let us know how YOU can make the world a better place!